wyldphyre/KaomojiTray/README.md

 - Make the UI better.
 Is ugly at the moment.
 - Options for whether to close the window when clicking on an emoji
 - Make a proper icon.
 Curently has a placeholder icon for the system tray
+- Add support for favouriting emoji and collecting them in a favourites category
+- Look at adding some useful western ones, such as ¯\_(ツ)_/¯